Famed gospel singer to host Indianapolis Symphony's holiday show

 Famed gospel singer to host Indianapolis Symphony’s holiday show

-INDIANAPOLIS (WISH) — Famed gospel music performer Sandy Patti will return to the Indianapolis Symphony Orchestra‘s annual holiday show.
+INDIANAPOLIS (WISH) — Famed gospel music performer Sandy Patty will return to the Indianapolis Symphony Orchestra‘s annual holiday show.

 Sandi Patty will host the event for the 10th and final time, the orchestra announced in a news release issued Thursday.